ibm-bluemix-mobile-services/bms-samples-android-helloworld/README.md

 You will see a single view application with a "PING BLUEMIX" button.
 When you click this button the application will test the connection from the client to the backend Bluemix application.
 The application uses the ApplicationRoute specified in the AppDelegate in order to test the connection.
 The application will then display if the connection was successful or unsuccessful.
 In the unsuccessful state an error will be displayed in the log as well as in the application.

-Note: Inside the Main Activity a Get request is made to the Node.js runtime on Bluemix.
+**Note**: Inside the **Main Activity** a Get request is made to the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
 If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.

 ###Supported Levels